-Earlier this month I was talking to the owner of a marketing agency that has been in the industry for decades, who couldn't figure out why the inbound marketing he had built for his client (an IT managed service provider) wasn't working.
+Earlier this month I spoke with the owner of a marketing agency who couldn't figure out why the inbound marketing he'd built for a client (an IT managed service provider) wasn't working.

-He has all the tools (HubSpot Marketing PRO is in place), it's all configured correctly, the site design is clean, offers are relevant, CTAs are direct, and forms are not too onerous—but nothing is happening.
+He had all the tools (HubSpot Marketing PRO is in place), it was all configured correctly, the site design was clean, offers were relevant, CTAs were direct, and forms weren't not too onerous — but nothing was happening.

-To rub salt in the wound, the sales team is engaged and more than capable of picking up a conversation with a lead.
-Those leads just don't come.
+To rub salt in the wound, the sales team was engaged and more than capable of picking up a conversation with leads.
+Those leads just weren't coming.

 A few questions later, we'd identified the problem, and it's one that we see consistently when we talk to people who've invested in inbound sales and marketing without outside help.